 With low key photography, lighting is reduced in order to produce images characterized by striking contrasts, dark tones, and shadows.
 Usually, a single source of lighting is used to achieve this composition.
 As a result, low key images often have a rather dark dramatic quality to them.
 Like high key, low key is a great choice for both color and black and white photos.

-So why not try your hand at creating these beautiful and intense images at home, and don’t forget to show us how they turn out on our Facebook page.
-We might even ask to feature your work on the site!
-We’ve also made a script for PaintShop Pro just in case you don’t have the lighting equipment on hand.
+So why not try your hand at creating these beautiful and intense images at home, and then share them in our photo gallery.
+We’ve also made a script pack for PaintShop Pro just in case you don’t have the lighting equipment on hand.
 Dramatic transformations are just a few clicks away with our High Key/Low Key scripts!